rxdu/libgraph/README.md

 ## 3. Construct a graph

-You can associate a state to each vertex and a transition to each edge.
-The only requirement is that you need to define an index function for your State class.
+You can associate any object to a vertex, but you need to provide an index function for the State struct/class.
 The index function is used to generate a unique index for a state and it's necessary for checking whether two given states are the same so that only one vertex is created for one unique state inside the graph.

-**A default indexer is provided and could be used if you have a member variable "id_" inside the class.** You can define your own index function if the default one is not suitable for your application.
+**A default indexer is provided and could be used if you have a member variable "id_" with a unique value inside the class.**

+You can also define your own index function if the default one is not suitable for your application.

 ```
 // struct YourStateIndexFunction is a functor that defines operator "()".